MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ### What is technical mentoring?

 So what is technical mentorin?
-I'm going to propose a defitinion to frame it...
+I'm going to propose a defitinion...

-Technical mentoring is a process for the informal transmission of knowledge, social capital, and support perceived by the recipient as relevant to their development as a software practitioner; it entails informal communication, usually face-to-face and during a sustained period of time, between the person who is perceived to have greater relevant knowledge, wisdom, and technical experience (the mentor) and a person who is perceived to have less (the protégé)"*.
+Technical mentoring is a process for the informal transmission of knowledge, skills, and support perceived by the recipient as relevant to their development as a software professional; it entails informal communication, usually face-to-face and during a sustained period of time, between the person who is perceived to have greater relevant knowledge, wisdom, and technical skills (the mentor) and a person who is perceived to have less (the protégé)"*.

 ### Technical mentoring is a role, not a tool

 Technical mentorship is a role, not a tool or technique.
 In the English language we seem often use the same words to describe both roles and tools (for instance coaching is a role and a tool, if you are coaching a soccer team that is your role; if you are coaching someone through making a difficult decision, that's a tool--sooaa confusing!).